It happens too often.

 University choice can be highly debatable.
 In certain areas and fields it’s really not going to matter which university you went to.
 Other people argue that in today’s economy, where it’s tough for recent grads to get decent jobs, going to a top university will put you a step ahead of your competition.

 Think about what your ideal career looks like.
 Where do you want to work?
 Where did those employees go to school?

-Where I live it really doesn’t matter what college you went to.
-What matters more is what connections you have and who you know.
+Where I live it really doesn’t matter which college you went to.
+What matters more are the connections you have and whom you know.

 Reading the horror stories of college grads who are sinking financially because of the debt load they took on should be inspiration to keep your finances in order while getting an education.

 College is a time to have fun, but it’s also a time to grow up.

 Working while you’re in school will help you cover your basic expenses and hopefully help you to save money or begin paying down your loans.